ONE OF THE BEST ESSENTIAL OILS FOR NASAL CONGESTION

 The discomfort that sinus congestion brings can make a person irritable, to say the least.
-If you are dealing with congestion, both working and staying at home might sound equally irritating.
-After all, there’s that annoying coughing you must bear with, a runny nose, and a painful pressure behind your eyes.
+If you are dealing with sinus congestion, both working and staying at home might sound equally irritating.
+After all, there’s that annoying coughing you must bear with, blocked nasal passages, and a painful pressure behind your eyes.
 You keep clearing your throat, which leaves it dry and scratchy.

 Firstly, always take these two precautions regardless of which oils you’re using and the reason you’re using for: